fbpx

 Agaves have been cultivated for centuries, first by pre-Columbian Americans and later by horticulturists in the old world.
 The resulting plethora of cultivars includes a spectrum of hybrids and mutants that complicates modern taxonomy 519.
 At present, the source we follow2 retains the agave family as a separate family.
 Others place it as a subfamily of the asparagus family (Asparagaceae).41,143 It has also been considered a subfamily of the lily family (Liliaceae).
 11,174

-Four indigenous species within the Agave family are found in the Reserve.
+Four native species within the Agave family are found in the Reserve.
 In addition to Shaw’s agave, we have chaparral yucca, (Hesperoyucca whipplei), mojave yucca (Yucca schedigera) and soap plant (Chlorogalum parvifolium).
-Three are similar in general structure, being tree or shrub-like with rosettes of thick, fleshy leaves and tall upright stalks of flower clusters These genera are separated on the basis of flower structure.
-The fourth, soap plant, is a diminutive plant that appears seasonally from a bulb.

-There are two varieties of Agave shawii (sometimes called subspecies).
+There are two recognized varieties of Agave shawii.
+Ours is A. shawii shawii.
 The other, A. shawii goldmaniana, replaces ours about 200 miles (350 km) south of the US-Mexico border.519

 Alternate Scientific Names: